 - The project works directly with local governments, private industry, and volunteer groups in a cooperative planning effort; and - The SCEPP approach addresses the full range of earthquake strategies including mitigation, short-term prediction response, emergency response, and recovery.

 New or Existing Program: New

-Responsible Agency: Orange County Sheriff-Coroner /Emergency Management Division
+Responsible Agency: Orange County Sheriff-Coroner /Emergency Management Division requires the update as a condition of the map's.

 5. BUYER NOTIFICATION PROGRAM